 It may ask you to sign in to your Microsoft account if you haven’t already.
 You may choose to Skip or Sign in.

 Windows File Recovery app will be downloaded and installed in your Computer.
+Now we can start the process to recover deleted files.

 You can launch the App from Microsoft Store.
 Alternatively, search for Windows File Recovery in the Start Menu, and then select Windows File Recovery.